EgorDm/BlogEngine/README.md

 Open config.ini with a text editing program and fill in your database settings.

-Add this at the top of every page you wnat to use BlogEngine:
+Add this at the top of every page you want to use BlogEngine:
 ```bash
 <?php
 include_once 'BlogEngine/BEInit.php';